-Every year, storms pop up during hurricane season and all of a sudden we have a Katrina, Sandy or Wilma threatening to wreak havoc on us.
+Every year, storms pop up during hurricane season and all of a sudden we have a Harvey, Irma or Florence threatening to wreak havoc on us.

 After all the years of recorded named storms, one has to wonder: What happens when we run out of names?
 Well, it’s kind of a twofold question.
 And the answer is, we (kind of) don’t.
 Stay with me.